Chin-Lung Hu: EDA Rhinos/Fubon Guardians

 In 2013, Hu signed with the EDA Rhinos of the Chinese Professional Baseball League.
 Hu was named captain of the team.
 On September 11, 2016, Hu hit two home runs as part of a CPBL record eight home runs hit by the Rhinos.
 Hu and the Rhinos won the 2016 Taiwan Series, before the team changed its name to the Fubon Guardians the next season.

 While playing in the CPBL, Hu participated in the 2019 WBSC Premier12.

 On April 18, 2020, Hu became the 23rd and fastest player in CPBL history to reach 1,000 hits.
 He was demoted to the minor leagues on June 25, as a message posted on the messaging application Line suggested that Hu advocated for the firing of field manager Hong I-chung.

 Hu did not appear in another game for Fubon and was non–tendered by the team on December 21, 2021.

 Uni-President Lions

 On January 4, 2022, Hu signed with the Uni-President Lions of the Chinese Professional Baseball League.
 Hu was selected to his seventh and final CPBL All-Star Game in 2025, which became the best-attended all-star contest in league history.
 In August, Hu formally announced his intention to retire at the end of the season.
 His final game was on September 20, 2025.

 International career

-Hu played for Chinese Taipei in the 2006 World Baseball Classic.

 Hu was selected for Chinese Taipei national baseball team at the 2006 World Baseball Classic, 2006 Asian Games, 2010 Asian Games and 2017 World Baseball Classic.

 He missed the 2009 World Baseball Classic and 2013 World Baseball Classic editions of the event due to injury.